Forbes writers will use AI to pen their rough drafts

-Contrary to popular belief, the steadfast march toward automation is affecting all sorts of fields — not just blue collar industries like manufacturing and transportation.
+Contrary to popular belief, the steadfast march toward automation is affecting all sorts of fields — not just blue-collar industries like manufacturing and transportation.
 Already, artificially intelligent systems (AI) are reviewing contracts and mining documents in discovery, determining which job candidates get callbacks, and selecting the inventory retailers choose to highlight for particular customers.

-Now, at least one publication is using it to pen first drafts of stories.
+Now, at least one publication is using it to help supply generate “thought starters” that might later become published articles.

-According to a report in Digiday this morning, Forbes recently rolled out a new tool in its content management system (CMS) — Bertie — that composes rough drafts writers merely need to fine-tune.
-It’s an evolution of the business publisher’s semi-automated topics recommendation feature, which generates writing prompts based on reporters’ previous work, and it’s expected to become available to all Forbes contributors in North America and Europe early this year.
+According to a report in Digiday this morning, Forbes’ product team recently began internally testing an AI tool that supplies story threads.
+It builds on the publisher’s semi-automated topics recommendation feature in Bertie, its content management system (CMS), that produces writing prompts based on reporters’ previous work.

-Salah Zalatimo, Forbes Media’s newly appointed chief digital officer, described the robot-penned pieces as “thought starters,” rather than publishable work.
-To that end, the tool sources both Forbes and competitors for links to contextually relevant articles about topics, along with images that might improve the story.
+The CMS sources both Forbes and competitors for links to contextually relevant articles about topics, along with images that might improve the story.
 In that respect, it’s not unlike Reuters’ Lynx Insights, which launched in March.
 Like Bertie, Lynx Insights surfaces key data related to stories — helping reporters to, for example, quickly analyze historical trends in commodities pricing.

+The topics suggestion feature, which Forbes has been piloting, is expected to become available to all Forbes contributors in North America and Europe in the first quarter of this year.
+The AI story-writing tool does not have a firm rollout date, however.

-And it reflects something of a trend.
+It reflects something of a trend.
 As Digiday notes, Forbes and Reuters aren’t the only news organizations experimenting with AI that promises to automate the publishing process.

 The Washington Post‘s in-house Heliograf tech, which generates short stories on a range of topics, like the Olympics, congressional and gubernatorial races, and high school football games, spit out 850 articles in 2017, a number that grew to “thousands” in 2018.
-The Associated Press, meanwhile, in partnership with startup Automated Insights, deployed an AI writer in 2015 that’s able to produce roughly 2,000 articles a second with fewer errors than their human-produced equivalents.
+The Associated Press, meanwhile, in partnership with startup Automated Insights, deployed an AI writer in 2015 that’s able to generate roughly 2,000 articles a second with fewer errors than their human-produced equivalents.

 Despite appearances, AI-assisted reporting tools aren’t necessarily a harbinger of machine-driven newsrooms, contends Jeremy Gilbert, director of strategic initiatives at the Washington Post.
 In an interview with Digiday, he says that platforms such as Heliograf can spot unexpected trends in news events or undertake some of the time-consuming legwork currently performed by human reporters.